-Currently in Europe, no organisation involved in the fishing industry is responsible for ensuring waste fishing gear is returned to shore.
-Under the EPR scheme, within the SUP Directive, costs will include separate collection, treatment, recycling, as well as re-use of waste fishing gear and associated awareness-raising activities.
-It is important to note that fishing operators and fishermen that are small-scale makers of plastic fishing gear will not be held responsible under the EPR scheme https://ec.europa.eu/fisheries/new-proposal-will- tackle-marine-litter-and-%E2%80%9Cghost-fishing%E2%80%9D_fi.
+Currently in Europe, no organisation is legally responsible for ensuring that waste fishing gear is returned to shore.
+Under the EPR scheme, within the SUP Directive, future costs will include separate collection, treatment, recycling, as well as re-use of waste fishing gear and associated awareness-raising activities.
+It is important to note that fishing operators and fishermen that are small-scale makers of plastic fishing gear will not be held responsible under the EPR scheme .
 Those that will be responsible are the producers, assemblers and distributors of fishing gear ('producers') e.g. those that "place fishing gear on the market" (see Box B: Legal terms and definitions associated with EPR scheme for fishing gear).
 However, fishing operators will need to liaise with the producers over EPR, due the nature of fishing gear being closely designed to the needs of the fishing operators.
 This could result in some of the port reception facilities costs also being borne by fishing gear producers.
-This link - https://seas-at- risk.org/issues/shipping/waste-from-ships.html - gives a definition of port reception facilities within a waste fishing gear context.
+This link - https://seas-at-risk.org/issues/shipping/waste-from-ships.html - gives a definition of port reception facilities within a waste fishing gear context.